rhjacobsen/CN_workshops/Workshops/5/README.md

 >
 > ```

-* Start a Wireshark capture on DNK-1 eth1
+* Start a Wireshark capture on DNK-1 eth0.
 * Stop and Start DNK-3
+* Note: Check your OSPF configurations again if you do not seen any OSPF messages besides Hello messages on eth0.

 > ##### Challenge 5.3
 > Inspect and explain the OSPF messages by using Wireshark.
 What are the main observations for the message exchange?